gbattocletti/usvs-docking/README.md

 This repository contains a collection of dynamic models and controllers for the dynamic positioning of an autonomous Unmanned Surface Vehicle (USV).
 The target USV is the SeaCAT2, used in the [SeaClear2 project](https://www.seaclear2.eu/).

 ## Installation
+The repository is structured as a python package.
 To install, clone the repository by running:
 ```sh
 git clone https://github.com/gbattocletti/seacat2-dynamic-positioning.git